Annual Technical Report 2005 on Industrial Design Information Activities submitted by Japan (SCIT/ATR/ID/2005/JP)

 Trends or areas experiencing rapid changes with respect to the previous year

-The total number of applications is up 5% from the previous year.
-Among them, the number of applications in E group of the Japanese Design Classification (Hobby and Recreation Goods and Athletic Implements ) has significantly increased in recent years.
-To be more precise, the number of applications of amusement goods has shown an outstanding increase.
+The total number of applications is down about 3.6% from the previous year.
+Among them, the number of applications in D group of the Japanese Design Classification (housing equipment) has significantly decreased.

 II.
 Matters concerning the generation, reproduction, and distribution of industrial design documents and of secondary sources of industrial design information, i.e., official gazettes